 Hope this may help someone with an incontinent pet who thinks, "The washer never stops at our house!"

 OK, had a stain on a quilted bottom sheet that was maybe a 4 or 5 on a scale of 1 to 10.
-Laid it out flat and poured a full cap of Awesome With Oxygen detergent on it, and let it sit for several minutes before putting it in the washer and running the load.
-Did not come out as clean as I'd like.
-You could still see where it was.
-I was thinking that since this is formulated "With Oxygen", that meant it would work kind of like Oxy-Clean, but it really didn't.
-It worked like normal Sun Free and Clear.
-With Sun Free and Clear, when I have a ground in stain like that, I lay it out flat and pour hydrogen peroxide on it, let it fizz, then wash as usual.
-That works.
-Will have to do that with Awesome Oxygen detergent, too.
-That's OK.CarolC wrote:I have not had any doggy disaster laundry recently, but if I get some I will try to post back how the Awesome detergent does on that.
+Poured a full cap of Awesome With Oxygen on it and let it sit several minutes before putting it in the washer.
+Did not come out as clean as I'd like, you could still see it.
+I was thinking that since this is formulated "With Oxygen", that meant it would work kind of like Oxy-Clean, but it worked more like normal detergent.
+With Sun Free and Clear, when I have a ground in stain like that, I pour hydrogen peroxide on it, let it fizz, then wash as usual.
+Will have to do that with Awesome With Oxygen, too.
+To be fair, they do not advertise it as a spot remover, and I did not try rubbing it after I poured the capful on the stain.CarolC wrote:I have not had any doggy disaster laundry recently, but if I get some I will try to post back how the Awesome detergent does on that.